Anne Waldman: Personal life

 Born in Millville, New Jersey, Waldman was raised on MacDougal Street in New York City's Greenwich Village, and received her B.A. degree from Bennington College in 1966.
+She is a practitioner of Tibetan Buddhism, having studied and practiced within this tradition since 1970.

 Waldman has been quoted, describing growing up in Greenwich Village in the early 1960s: "we benefited from the trials of young women who had struggled to be creative and assertive before us, and we were certainly aware of the exciting artistic and liberal heritage of our New York environs and yet many of us fell into the same retrograde traps.
 Being dominated by relationships with men— letting our own talents lag, following their lead — which could really result in drug dependencies, painful abortions, alienation from family and friends… I knew interesting and creative women who became junkies for their boyfriends, who stole for their boyfriends, who concealed their poetry and artistic aspirations, who slept around to be popular, who had serious eating disorders, who concealed their unwanted pregnancies raising money for abortions on their own, who put the child up for adoption, who never felt like they owned and appreciated their bodies.
 I knew women who lived secret or double lives because love and sexual attraction to another woman was an anathema.
 I knew women in daily therapy because their fathers had abused them, or women who got sent away to mental hospitals or special schools because they'd taken a black lover.
 Some ran away from home.
 Some committed suicide."

 Waldman has been a fervent activist for social change.
 In the 1970s, she was involved with the Rocky Flats Truth Force, an organization opposed to the Rocky Flats nuclear weapons facility ten miles to the south of Boulder, Colorado.
 With Daniel Ellsberg and Allen Ginsberg, she was arrested for protesting outside of the site.
 She has been a vocal proponent for feminist, environmental, and human rights causes; an active participant in Poets Against the War; and she has helped organize protests in New York and Washington, D. C. Waldman says that her life's work is to "keep the world safe for poetry".

 Waldman married Reed Bye in 1980, and their son, Edwin Ambrose Bye, was born on October 21, 1980.
 The birth of her son proved to be an "inspiring turning point" for Waldman, and she became interested in and committed to the survival of the planet.
 Her child, she said, became her teacher.
 Waldman and Ambrose Bye perform frequently, and the two have created Fast Speaking Music and have produced multiple albums together.